Blackpool GP Practice Populations

 South |

-The health economy across the Fylde Coast is developing new models of care which will be delivered in four neighbourhoods across Blackpool; integrating a range of primary, community, acute, social, third sector and other services around the registered populations of practices.
-Neighbourhoods are based on groups of GP practices covering populations of 30,000 to 50,000, patients (see figure 2), and builds on their local health, social care, voluntary service and estate assets available to deliver integrated care.
+The health economy across the Fylde Coast is developing new models of care which will be delivered in four networks / neighbourhoods across Blackpool; integrating a range of primary, community, acute, social, third sector and other services around the registered populations of practices.
+Neighbourhoods are based on groups of GP practices and builds on their local health, social care, voluntary service and estate assets available to deliver integrated care.
 Taking a geographic approach enables the various supporting links among statutory, public and third sector services to be maximised.
 It also ensures that some of the more enduring problems of social isolation, loneliness and poor mental health, much of which underpins poor physical health, will be tackled more effectively.

 Further information about the neighbourhoods and plans for new models of care can be found at Fylde Coast Primary Care Neighbourhoods